 Real-world Example: Utilimarc’s Motor Pool App can fully integrate with both FMIS and telematics.
 As a vehicle is reserved, the app pulls usage data and links it to the system record, automatically updating utilization statistics.
 This helps fleets flag underutilized vehicles and support data-backed rightsizing decisions.

-5. Data-Driven Fleet Rightsizing: Optimizing Your Fleet Strategy
+5. Data-Driven Fleet Rightsizing: Fleet Strategy and Operational Efficiency

 Ensuring you have “just the right” number and mix of vehicles, at the right locations for the right jobs remains a priority for 2026.
-Today’s rightsizing is data-driven, continuous, and intentional.
+Today’s rightsizing is data-driven, continuous, and intentional when it comes to operational costs.

 What’s Driving the Rightsizing Trend in 2026?